beckadamtheinventor/M3EC/README.md

 Example:
 `python m3ec.py testrubymod fabric1.18.1`

-Valid `modenv`s:
-+ fabric (builds all supported game versions for fabric)
-+ fabric1.16.5
-+ fabric1.17.1
-+ fabric1.18.1
-+ forge (builds all supported game versions for forge)
-+ forge1.12.2 (coming soon)
-+ forge1.16.5 (partial support)
-+ forge1.17.1 (coming soon)
-+ all (builds all supported mod environments and game versions)
-+ 1.16.5 (builds all supported 1.16.5 mod environments)
-+ 1.17.1 (builds all supported 1.17.1 mod environments)
-+ 1.18.1 (builds all supported 1.18.1 mod environments)
-+ 1.12.2 (builds all supported 1.12.2 mod environments)
+### Supported Versions (Fabric)
+- 1.16.5
+- 1.17.x
+- 1.18.x

+### Supported Versions (Forge)
+- 1.16.5

+### Planned Versions (Forge)
+- 1.12.2
+- 1.17.x
+- 1.18.x
-Once the mod project is built, you can use your choice of java IDEs (such as IntelliJ) to build the mod's jar file.

-Alernatively you can compile and/or test the mod from the terminal by appending to the end of the project build command.
+Once the mod project is built, you can use your choice of java IDEs (such as IntelliJ) to build the mod's jar file, or build and/or test the mod from the terminal by appending to the end of the M3EC build command with the any of the following:
 - `buildjar` build the mod jar file.
 - `runclient` launch an offline client with the mod installed.
 - `runserver` launch an offline server with the mod installed.
 Your mod's jar file will be in the build/libs directory of the built project.

 When building, the program may prompt for a Java jdk path for a specific jdk version.
-On Windows you can find your java installations somewhere in `C:\\Program Files\\Java\\` or `C:\\Program Files (x86)\\Java\\`.
-On Linux, they will be somewhere in or around `/usr/lib/jvm/`.
+On Windows, Mac, and Linux M3EC should detect a JDK automatically.
+If it can't find the needed version it will prompt for a path to it.

 ## Features
 - simple items
-- foods with or without effect attributes
+- foods without effect attributes
 - simple single-texture blocks
 - grass-block-like 3-texture blocks
 - grass/flower-like single-texture cross blocks